 Chapel is held once each week (Tuesday from 11:00 a.m. to 11:50 a.m.) in the Girault Auditorium in the Fine Arts building.
-The purpose of the Belhaven Chapel program is to bring together the entire campus in a shared worship experience that allows us collectively to be challenged to explore the depths of God's truth and love.
 All students who are not exempt from chapel are required to attend a minimum of 12 sessions each semester they are enrolled at Belhaven.
 Chapel attendance is included in the student's transcript as a pass/fail grade and a pass grade is a requirement for graduation.
 A detailed explanation of the chapel attendance policy is published in the student handbook.